project-spacelord/acsac22-ae/doc-src/peripheral.md

 To reduce the hassle of setting up a patched OpenHAB, we provide a Linux CLI program written in Rust that performs the Sledgehammer TLS authentication.

-- Use `peripheral/hub-x86_64` to perform peripheral test on a laptop
+- Use `peripheral/hub-x86_64` to perform peripheral tests on a laptop
-- Use `peripheral/hub-aarch64` to perform peripheral test with a Spacelord board
+- Use `peripheral/hub-aarch64` to perform peripheral tests with a Spacelord board

 With the ESP32 board powered up, run this hub program as follows: